 - “No one will bring back the years; no one will restore you to yourself.
 Life will follow the path it began to take, and will neither reverse nor check its course.
 It will cause no commotion to remind you of its swiftness, but glide on quietly.
 It will not lengthen itself for a king’s command or a people’s favor.
 As it started out on its first day, so it will run on, nowhere pausing or turning aside.
 What will be the outcome?
 You have been preoccupied while life hastens on.
 Meanwhile death will arrive, and you have no choice in making yourself available for that.” — Seneca

-Read this article by Tristan Harris titled “How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
+Check out this article by Tristan Harris titled “How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
 It mentions the word “choice” 36 times.
-If you like it, read my in-depth overview of digital minimalism.
+If you like it, you’ll also enjoy my in-depth overview of digital minimalism.

 Some choice is good.
-Too much choice is bad.
-Check out Barry Schwartz’s TED talk on the Paradox of Choice:
+Too much choice can be detrimental to our well-being.
+Check out Barry Schwartz’s book The Paradox of Choice: Why More is Less and his TED talk below: